gregfoletta/articles.foletta.org/content/post/2023-03-09-geospatial-data/index.markdown

 # Step 2 - Data Wrangling

-Next step is to merge our migration data with our geospatial data, using suburb as our key, however it's a little more complex that a simple join.
-As we want to ensure for every year we have all of the geospatial information so we can render the full map, we need to do a bit of `group()`ing and `nest()`ing.
+Next step is to merge our migration data with our geospatial data using the suburb as our key, however it's a little more complex that a simple join.
+As we want to ensure for every year we have all of the geospatial information so as to render the full map, we need to do a bit of `group()`ing and `nest()`ing.

 The way I've tackled this is as such:

-- First group by each year.
+- Group by each year.
 - Nest the data based on these groups.
-- Performing a join on this nested data with the spatial data.
+- Perform a join on this nested data with the spatial data.
- - In this way we ensure that for each year, the spatial data for each suburb is present and the map is complete.
+ - This way we ensure that for each year, the spatial data for each suburb is present and the map is complete.
 - Unnest the data
-- Suburbs that aren't in the data will have `NA` values for the **Percetnage** and **Total** columns.
+- For suburbs that don't have any data for a particular census, we assign them 0 in the **Percetnage** and **Total** columns.
   - I talked to Jen about this, and she made a decision in the short term to replace these with 0.
-  - Were more rigor required for the visualisation other options may need to be considered around this missing data.
+  - Were more rigor required for the visualisation, other options would need to be considered to better portray this missing data.
 - Convert to a geospatial object.

-Below is the full pipeline interspersed with comments to help understand what's happening in each stage:
+Below is the full pipeline, interspersed with comments to help understand what's happening in each stage:

 ```r